changeworld/azure-docs.pl-pl/articles/role-based-access-control/tutorial-custom-role-cli.md

 ---
-title: Samouczek — tworzenie roli niestandardowej dla zasobów platformy Azure przy użyciu interfejsu wiersza polecenia platformy Azure | Microsoft Docs
+title: Tutorial - Create a custom role for Azure resources using Azure CLI
-description: Rozpocznij pracę, tworząc rolę niestandardową dla zasobów platformy Azure przy użyciu interfejsu wiersza polecenia platformy Azure.
+description: Get started creating a custom role for Azure resources using Azure CLI in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon